Leo4815162342/dukascopy-node/packages/dukascopy-node/examples/with-custom-batching/README.md

 ]
 ```

-By default `dukascopy-node` will split such list into groups (batches) of `10` items (this is controlled by the config parameter `batchSize`) and will start downloading these groups.
+By default `dukascopy-node` will split this list into groups (batches) of `10` items (this is controlled by the config parameter `batchSize`) and will start downloading these groups with the first one.
 After first group of `10` items is downloaded, it will wait `1000 ms` (parameter `pauseBetweenBatchesMs`) and will proceed to the next group, and so on.

 This can also be expressed as a sequence of the following steps: